LINBIT/windrbd/README.md

 else you get an incomplete checkout.

-To build (within a docker container containing build dependecies), do (on a Linux box):
+To build (within a docker container containing build dependencies), do (on a Linux box):

-	make pull-docker && make package-in-docker
+	make pull-docker && make

 To install on Windows run the generated install-windrbd-<version>.exe (yes on a Windows box, tough ReactOS should also work, see make help).
+The installer will be placed in the inno-setup subdirectory of your checked out WinDRBD repo.

+For an unattended install (without having to click something or windows popping up) run the installer as follows (replace the EXE file's name):

+	install-windrbd-1.2.0-rc7-drbd-9.2-x86_64.exe /verysilent

+This installation mode is suitable for running from batch scripts or also from within a CygWin ssh session.

 To put your Windows box into test mode (required on 64-bit Microsoft Windows for loading the driver), do